Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

   </div>
   <br />

 After the transaction has been confirmed, the balance is updated.
-When receiving CR-CATs via an Offer, there is no need to perform another transaction to Approve of the incoming tokens.
+When receiving CR-CATs via an Offer, there is no need to perform another transaction to approve of the incoming tokens.
 This is because the proof requirement is already baked into the Offer file.

 <div style={{ textAlign: 'center' }}>
     <img src="/img/cr-cat/13_cr-cat.png" alt="Completed Offer" />
   </div>
   <br />

+At this point, the VC Holder wallet has full possession of the CR-CATs.

 ### CLI Offers

 Offers for CR-CATs can also be created and accepted via the CLI.
-For this example, the Authorized Provider will create an offer of 33 CR-CATs (`Wallet ID: 5`) in exchange for 0.01 TXCH (`Wallet ID: 1`), and save the Offer locally:
+For this example, the **Authorized Provider** will create an Offer using the following flags:

+* `-o` -- The Offer amount, using the syntax `<Wallet ID of asset to offer>`:`<amount to offer>`
+* `-r` -- The requested amount, using the syntax `<Wallet ID of asset to request>`:`<amount to request`
+* `-p` -- The path to the file name in which to save the Offer

 ```bash
 chia wallet make_offer -o 5:33 -r 1:0.01 -p ~/Downloads/33_CR-CATs_for_0.01_TXCH.offer